Sunil-Pradhan/javascript-cheatsheet/README.md

 #### `isInteger()` Method

-The `Number.isInteger()` method determines whether a value is an integer or not.
+`Number.isInteger()` method determines whether a value is an integer or not.

 This method returns true if the value is of the type `Number`, and an integer, Otherwise it returns false.